Azure/fta-FTAIntro/README.md

 # FTA Intro

->This is used for the FTA Intro 1:many session delivered to new FTA customers
+>This is used for the FTA Intro 1:many session delivered to new FTA customers or customers that would like to have a refresher on the scope and program elegibility for the FastTrack for Azure program.

 ## Contributing